dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 *   [Volunteer Sign Up Sheets Customizer](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-customizer/) - Edit all public facing text displays.
 Customize the styling of sheet/task list tables.
 Create custom Layout Templates that can be assigned on a per sheet basis, to display only the columns you want in the order that you want them.
 Create custom emails for any email type that can be assigned on a per sheet basis, and much more!
 *   [Volunteer Sign Up Sheets Custom Fields](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-custom-fields/) - Create custom fields that can be used to display additional info for sheets and/or tasks, and can also be used to collect (and optionally display) additional information from users when they sign up for a task/item.
 *   [Volunteer Sign Up Sheets Calendar Display](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-calendar-display/) - Display your events and signups in one or more custom calendars, with a variety of display options.
-*   [Volunteer Sign Up Sheets Groups](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheet-groups/) - Organize your sign up sheets by Groups, or Categories.
+*   [Volunteer Sign Up Sheets Groups](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheet-groups/) - Organize your sign-up sheets by Groups, or Categories.
 Can also import groups from BuddyPress and the WordPress Groups extension.
+*   [Volunteer Sign Up Sheets Mailchimp](https://stephensherrardplugins.com/plugins/volunteer-sign-up-sheets-mailchimp/) - Connects to your Mailchimp mailing list and adds a checkbox to the sign-up form where they can opt-in/opt-out of your mailing list.
+*   [Volunteer Sign Up Sheets Automated and Conditional Emails](https://stephensherrardplugins.com/plugins/volunteer-sign-up-sheets-automated-and-conditional-emails/) - Allows you to set up triggers and conditions to automatically send out emails to predefined lists.
+Can be used for things like a weekly summary of upcoming events.
+Can also be used to replace most of the built-in emails with custom HTML formatted emails.

 == Installation ==